Arvinth-Krishna/Reco-PC-Server/README.md

 </p>

 #
-**Reco PC Server** is a cross platform System Controller Discord Bot which is modified version of Chimera for Reco-Discord PC Remote Controller app & it's written in Python discord.py.
+**Reco PC Server** is a cross platform PC Controller Discord Bot which is modified version of Chimera for Reco-Discord PC Remote Controller app & it's written in Python discord.py.

 Using Reco you can easily control your computer remotely and have it do from simple tasks such as shutdown, sleep, lock and to open a website from your computer or executing powershell commands.